mckennalab/FlashFry/README.md

 from http://crispr.mit.edu with the on-target scoring scheme from http://www.broadinstitute.org/rnai/public/analysis-tools/sgrna-design.

 Nothing fancy, but it does allow you to rapidly screen targets from any arbritrary genome.
-To achive high speeds, the whole list of off-target hits is loaded into a prefix trie that, depending on your genome size, can take upwards of 15G of memory.
+To achive high speeds, the whole list of sorted off-target hits is loaded and only sites that have <=5 mismatches are scored per bin.